Blosc/python-caterva/ANNOUNCE.rst

 A complete API renaming has been introduced to facilitate the use of cat4py by the community.

-Finally, the buffer protocol/numpy array protocol have been implemented and the slicing has been generalized.
+Finally, the buffer protocol/numpy array protocol have been implemented.

 For more info, you can have a look at the release notes in: